 If you’re using any influencer insights tool, it will do the work for you: our smart system checks a significant amount of followers of every influencer to calculate the follower credibility score and like credibility score for each Instagram creator.
 That helps you to know their followers’ quality in seconds, without doing all the manual work!

 If you suspect that an influencer has increased the number of their followers dishonestly, you can check this with tools that show the change in numbers over time.

-When it comes to growing an Instagram account, it’s common to gain more followers on some days, fewer followers on others, and even lose some from time to time.
+When it comes to growing a social media account, it’s common to gain more followers on some days, fewer followers on others, and even lose some from time to time.
 Therefore, if you see that the number of followers has raised in thousands, or just in suspiciously round numbers, you can be quite sure that these are fake fans.
 On the other hand, slow and steady follower growth refers to consistent content creation over time, and thus, is a good way to spot genuine influencers.

 Of course, there may be exceptions here as well – for example, giveaways, media coverage, or collaboration with a bigger influencer can result in an unusual increase in the number of followers.

 If in doubt, take a look at the influencer’s previous posts.
 Growing one’s social media following organically requires distinctive, engaging content and consistent posting.
 Therefore, it is worth thinking critically about whether the number of followers of an influencer and the value they create is in balance – and if not, then how have they gained so many followers?

 …and continuing from here: why would you even want to work with an influencer whose content, in your opinion, doesn’t create any value?

 Let’s analyze two influencer’s Instagram accounts

 In order to make this guide a little more practical, let’s look at two Instagram influencers’ accounts.
 As Promoty is founded in Estonia, we’ll analyze two Estonia-based influencers.